Zerumi/AMWE-Server/README.md

 ## What is this?
 Assistant in Monitoring the Work of Employees (AMWE) is a project created to help monitor employees working remotely and in the office.
 It was developed in connection with the COVID-19 pandemic.

-This project awarded 50.000₽ in MITP PhysTech Lycieum Start to Innovate 2022 conference as best Tech Startup Idea.
+This project awarded 50.000₽ in MIPT PhysTech Lycieum Start to Innovate 2022 conference as best Tech Startup Idea.

 Project capabilities: